kubernetes/kops/docs/cli/kops_create_secret_ca-cert.md

 ### Synopsis

-Add a intermediate ca certificate kay private key. and store the key in state store.
+Add a intermediate ca certificate key private key. and store the key in state store.

 ```
 kops create secret ca-cert